viktorianen/rsschool-cv/cv.md

 ## About Myself

 I'm 28 years old.
 My goal is to become a mid-range frontend software developer.
 I am currently working as a system administrator.
+I studied python.

 ## Skills